What is business email compromise?

 Why is business email compromise such a problem?

-The main factor that sets business email compromise apart from other attacks is the trust that employees put into their email systems and how easily that trust can be exploited by attackers who have taken over a business email account.
-That trust can lead to more potent attacks that result in greater financial loses than the average email-based attack.
+The main factor that sets business email compromise apart from other attacks is the trust that employees put into their email systems.
+It banks on how easily that trust can be exploited by attackers who have taken over a business email account.
+That trust can lead to more potent attacks that result in greater financial losses than the average email-based attack.

 How much does business email compromise cost?

 In addition, in 2023, IC3 received a record number of complaints from the American public: 880,418 complaints were registered, with potential losses exceeding $12.5 billion.
-This is a nearly 10% increase in complaints received, and it represents a 22% increase in losses suffered, compared to 2022.
-And while investment fraud was once again the costliest type of crime tracked by IC3 with investment scams rising from $3.31 billion in 2022 to $4.57 billion in 2023, a 38% increase, the second-costliest type of crime was BEC with 21,489 complaints amounting to $2.9 billion in reported losses.
+This is a nearly 10% increase in complaints received.
+It represents a 22% increase in losses suffered, compared to 2022.
+Investment fraud was once again the costliest type of crime tracked by IC3, with investment scams rising from $3.31 billion in 2022 to $4.57 billion in 2023 – a 38% increase.
+The second-costliest type of crime was BEC, with 21,489 complaints amounting to $2.9 billion in reported losses.

 Why is business email compromise (BEC) protection important?

 Business email compromise protection is crucial because of the profound risks BEC attacks create.
-BEC attacks can cause serious financial loss to companies, and can be equally costly to the employees, customers or partners who are victimized.
-When employees, customers, or partners are victimized because an organization failed to adequately protect against BEC, this can profoundly damage the organization’s reputation — costing it the confidence and trust that it needs to operate successfully.
+BEC attacks can cause serious financial loss to companies.
+It can also be equally costly to the employees, customers, or partners who are victimized.
+When employees, customers, or partners are victimized because an organization failed to adequately protect against BEC, this can profoundly damage the organization’s reputation.
+It costs the confidence and trust that it needs to operate successfully.

 How can organizations respond to business email compromise?

 Effective prevention of phishing and BEC attacks demands more than a single-solution approach due to the limited view of the threat.
-Relying solely on artificial intelligence is insufficient, as AI alone may not catch all the nuanced tactics employed by cybercriminals.
+Relying solely on artificial intelligence is insufficient.
+This is because AI alone may not catch all the nuanced tactics employed by cybercriminals.
 While AI is a powerful tool in detecting anomalies and patterns, it works best when complemented by other security measures.

 Implementing robust email authentication standards helps verify the legitimacy of email senders and prevents email spoofing—a common tactic in phishing attacks.
-These protocols work together, ensuring incoming emails are from the claimed sources, significantly reducing the risk of impersonation attempts.
+These protocols work together, ensuring incoming emails are from the claimed sources.
+As a result, it significantly reduces the risk of impersonation attempts.
 Threat intelligence feeds play a vital role in this integrated approach.
 These feeds provide real-time information about emerging threats, known malicious actors, and current attack patterns.

 AI detection capabilities, while not sufficient on their own, are a crucial element of anti-phishing and BEC strategies.
 Machine learning algorithms analyze vast amounts of email content, embedded links, sender behavior, and communication patterns to detect subtle signs of social engineering or fraudulent activity.

-By utilizing a combination of threat intelligence, authentication protocols, and AI-driven detection, creates a comprehensive defense strategy against phishing and BEC attacks.
-This layered approach addresses various aspects of the threat, from preventing malicious emails from reaching inboxes, detecting sophisticated social engineering attempts, and blocking access to malicious links.
+By utilizing a combination of threat intelligence, authentication protocols, and AI-driven detection, it creates a comprehensive defense strategy against phishing and BEC attacks.
+This layered approach addresses various aspects of the threat.
+These include preventing malicious emails from reaching inboxes, detecting sophisticated social engineering attempts, and blocking access to malicious links.